elioquinton/elioquinton.github.io/music.md

 # Music

-I also play and record music.
+I also play, record and produce music.
 Some of it can be found below.

 ----